TheFrozenFire/TheFrozenFire/index.md

 __Keyring Network__

 - Developed the ZK privacy protocol for on-chain KYC/AML from the ground up
-- Developed a number of ZK cryptographic primitives in Circom and Typescript
+- Developed a number of ZK cryptographic primitives in Circom, Typescript, and Rust
 - Developed a ZK circuit development toolchain in Typescript
+- Implemented ZK-constructed Blinded RSA signing
 - Developed an OrbitDB-based decentralized protocol messaging layer
+- Productionized TLS Notary for MPC-TLS-based Web Proofs
 - Support and guidance around privacy, security, decentralization, trust minimization

 `2022 - 2023`